atom/spell-check/README.md

 *Previously, setting `SPELLCHECKER_PREFER_HUNSPELL` environment variable would change how checking works.
 Now this is controlled by the system and locale checker to use the operating system version or Hunspell respectively.*

-If locale is not set, Atom will attempt to use the current locale from the environment variable; if that is missing, `en-US` will be used.
+If locale is not set, Atom will attempt to use the current locale from the environment variable and use the Windows checking if available; if that is missing, `en-US` will be used.
 The dictionary for `en-US` is shipping with Atom but all other locale-based dictionaries will need to be downloaded from another source.

+If a Hunspell dictionary is found on a path, it will be used in favor of the Windows API.

 ### Debian, Ubuntu, and Mint